Marvenlee/cheviot-project/docs/build.md

 # Requirements

 A Linux system is required with common developer tools such as gcc, binutils, cmake make.
-The following will get the required tools to build the project.
+The following will get the required tools to build the project on Ubuntu 22.04.

 ```
     $ sudo apt install build-essential